joewiz/unzip/README.md

 eXist-db has a built-in module that can perform many sophisticated operations on compressed files (see the [compression module](http://exist-db.org/exist/functions/compression)), but many lines of code are needed to simply list or extract the contents of zip files.
 This module exposes two functions for performing these operations.

 ## Installation

-This module depends upon the FunctX library, so install this via the eXist-db admin page's Repository pane;
+This module requires eXist-db 2.0 and has been tested with 2.0RC.
+It is not compatible with eXist-db 1.x.
-FunctX can be found under the Public Repo tab.
+It also depends upon the FunctX library, so install this via the Admin Web Application's Package Repository pane; FunctX can be found under the CXAN tab.

 Next, clone this repository and run ant, which will construct an EXPath Archive (.xar) file.

-Finally, install this via the eXist-db admin page's Repository pane.
+Finally, install this via the eXist-db Package Manager.

 ## Usage